smita-debata/google_tag/README.txt

    deployed from one environment to another (e.g. development to production) but the snippet files are not deployed.

+   Due to a known bug during an update to releases 1.2-rc3 or 1.2, the snippet directory is not created.
+A simple workaround for this bug is to disable and enable the module (uninstall is not necessary).

  * Enable debug output on the 'Advanced' tab of the settings page to display the result of each snippet insertion condition in the message area.
 Modify the insertion conditions as needed.